-ANONYMOUS TIP LINE
+EWU MAIN CAMPUS ANONYMOUS TIP LINE

-EWUPD has an anonymous tip line for anonymous report of security and safety related concerns, and to provide EWUPD with "tips" about criminal incidents on campus.
-Tip Line: 509-359-4286
+EWUPD has an anonymous tip line for anonymous reporting of security and safety related concerns.
+The tip line can also be used to provide EWUPD with "tips" about criminal incidents on campus.

+TIP LINE: 509-359-4286